WebOfTrust/keri/docs/keri-dev-env.md

 #### Why is it relevant for KERI?

-{TBW}
+KERI will be written in multiple programming languages.
+A wrapper is able to expose the result of API calls cross boundary (exceeding the developers direct intentions) or viewable / shareable a different programming language.

 #### Why REST API wrapper and not something else?

-{TBW}
+It's simply the most obvious solution for the applications mentioned above.

 ### What is Postman?
 <img src="../images/postman.png" alt="postman-logo" border="1" width="250" style="float:left">
 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
 [source](https://www.postman.com)

 #### Why is it relevant for KERI?

-{TBW}
+It is a sophisticated EDI for KERI APIs.

 #### Why Postman and not something else?